 |Incident energy @ AFB, cal/cm2|

 The incident energy at arc flash boundary (AFB) of 1.2 cal/cm^2 for bare skin is used in solving equation for arc flash boundary in the IEEE 1584 Guide for Performing Arc Flash Hazard Calculations.
 However, the Guide equation for arc flash boundary can be solved with other incident energy levels as well such as the rating of proposed personal protective equipment (PPE).
-It is shown that the incident energy at AFB is rather a variable function of heat flux, and the arc flash boundary equation should be in fact solved for boundary energy computed using the Equation 2 especially for cased when arc duration is less than one (1) second.
-ARCAD's AFA V5.0 software is the first and currently the only arc flash software capable to calculate arc flash boundaries based on the 1.2 cal/cm2 (5 Joules/cm2) incident energy or the evaluated onset to second degree burn energy.
+It is shown that the incident energy at AFB is rather a variable function of heat flux, and the arc flash boundary equation should be in fact solved for the evaluated boundary energy especially for cased when arc duration is less than one (1) second.
+ARCAD's Arc Flash Analytic (AFA) software is the first and currently the only arc flash software capable to calculate arc flash boundaries based on the 1.2 cal/cm2 (5 Joules/cm2) incident energy or the evaluated onset to second degree burn energy.